← Back to NextFrag

 Shot-Level Analysis

 Every shot event is correlated with your movement state at the time of firing.
 Were you stationary?
 Counter-strafing?
 Running?
 This produces your clean shot percentage — the most impactful single metric for competitive CS2.
+For a deeper dive on the timing layer, see CS2 counter-strafe analysis.

 Accuracy by Context